scg-unibe-ch/ese2016-team3/documentation/srs.md

 Additionally a *textual description* of the real estate can be added to the ad.

-To give users a better impression of the real estate, *images* of the real estate can be uploaded and will be displayed on the advertisement.
+*Images* of the real estate can be added to the advertisement to give users a better impression of the real estate.
 This is not mandatory.

 The advertiser can state his *preferences* in questions of tenants with a textual description.
 This is not mandatory.